Nollili/learning-notes/docs/senior_growth/Web_Performance/Do_you_know_some_script_tag_properties_to_alter_loading_behavior_async_vs_defer.md

 4	DOM is ready and interactivity can begin

 ✅ Use for:
-Main application scripts that depend on the DOM being ready.
+Main scripts that depend on the DOM being ready.

 Scripts that rely on others (executed in order they appear).